bamason2/ttc066-module/docs/notes/Section_2.md

 \int{y}=x^3+2x+c
 \end{gathered} \nonumber $$

 These are what we call *analytical functions*, where the answer is itself an equation and you can plug in numerical values for $x$ to give the required value for $y$, $\frac{dy}{dx}$ or $\int{y}$.
-The dynamic behaviour of systems is related using differentiation and integration (with respect to time), but the relationships are more like;
+The dynamic behaviour of systems is related using differentiation and integration (with respect to time) but the relationships are more like;

 $$M\frac{dv}{dt} = F - \frac{1}{2}\rho AC_{d}V^2 \nonumber $$

-Such that the derivative of the value dependent on the value itself.
+Such that the derivative of the value depends on the value itself.
 This equation shows a good example, a simplified model of the longitudinal dynamics of a car. $F$ is the driving force at the wheels, and $v$ is the forward velocity.
 The second term on the right hand side represents aerodynamic losses, and $M$, $\rho$, $A$ and $C_d$ are (constant) parameters.

 In dynamic simulation, because the dependent variable is time, $t$, we use the notation $\dot{v}$ in place of $\frac{dV}{dt}$.
 So velocity, $v=\dot{x}$ and acceleration, $a=\dot{v}=\ddot{x}$.

 Although we can solve the equation analytically, the solution will only be valid for a fixed (input) force $F$, or if $F$ can be replaced by some other (analytical) function of time.
-In simulation, we want to generate time histories – a trace of how the variable changes over time.
-To do this, and allow for maximum flexibility in specifying $F$, we use numerical integration, rather than analytical solution.
+In simulation, we want to generate time histories.
+To do this and allow for maximum flexibility in specifying $F$, we use numerical integration, rather than analytical solution.

-<p style="border:3px; border-style:solid; border-color:#FF0000; padding: 1em;"> <b>NOTE: </b>A <i>variable</i> is something which changes over time, and which we could find a time history for.
+<p style="border:3px; border-style:solid; border-color:#FF0000; padding: 1em;"> <b>NOTE: </b>A <i>variable</i> is something which changes over time and which we could find a time history for.
 A <i>parameter</i> is a constant which is needed within the model but which might vary for separate simulation runs.</p>

 ## Generation of Differential Equations